Rei-SwitchBot/faq/en-us/Bot.md

 3.

-Please enable the Cloud Service on the Bot settings screen
+Please enable the Third-party Service on the Bot settings screen

 (Information up to SwitchBot App Version 8.8)